stephan-double-u/cross-language-validation-schema/README.md

 ```

 ## Entity Type related validation rules
-Validation rules regarding the properties of an entity type are defined by a key-value pair where the key is the name
+Validation rules regarding the properties of an entity type are defined by a key/value pair where the key is the name
-of the entity type.
-The value is an object that _may contain_ a key-value pair for any property of that type.
+of the entity type.<br>
+The value is an object that _may contain_ a key/value pair for any property related validation rule
+of that type.<br>
 A possible value for one of the above-mentioned `Rules` keys:
 ```json
   {